Hailubby/Evandria/README.md

 - Goal is to keep the “life” of Evandria above a certain threshold (based on Alex’s decision making)

 ## Running the prototype
--Download the PROTOTYPE.exe file from the master branch.
+1. Download the PROTOTYPE.zip file from the master branch.
+2. Extract the contents from the zip file.
+3. Navigate to PROTOTYPE7.exe
--Double click the file to open.
+4. Double click the file to open/execute.
--Set the resolution to 1024x768, windowed mode and graphics quality to fantastic.
+5. Set the resolution to 1024x768, windowed mode and graphics quality to fantastic.
--Click play.
+6. Click play.
--Press space bar or left click to continue the dialogue when interacting.
+7. Press space bar or left click to continue the dialogue when interacting.

 ## Project Resource
 https://docs.google.com/document/d/1xM8KF6fJ4ud0Kv3r9ifR61MD_s-FxHwLjWXoI1ete08/edit?usp=sharing